sebastien/ui.js/docs/design.md

 For simple values, the only local state required is the previous value.
 This supports detecting changes and only triggering an effect if the value has changed.

+## Component local or global state

+Components have the option to either work directly with a shared data structure through the global state (and its pubsub tree), or to work with a local projection of the global state.
+For instance, a tree list component could create a local representation of a tree by maintaining a state of nodes, keeping track of which ones are expanded or collapsed.